2018 Japanese Grand Prix: Qualifying

 Lewis Hamilton claimed pole position for the race and claimed his 80th pole position in his career.
 His teammate Valtteri Bottas finished second, and together they achieved Mercedes’ fifth one two in qualifying in a row at Suzuka.
 Rain was a factor in the Q2 and Q3 sessions.
 Mercedes’ strategy was key to their one two as they sent both their drivers out on supersoft tires, despite the chance for rain in the Q3 session.

 Hamilton’s main title rival, Sebastian Vettel, as well as his teammate Kimi Raikkonen, was sent out by Ferrari on Intermediates.
 However, neither Raikkonen nor Vettel completed their laps, and switched to supersofts immediately.
 Not being on the track on the correct tire at the optimal time, Vettel could only manage 9th after he made a mistake on his lap on the dry tires.
-Max Verstappen and Kimi Raikkonen started third and fourth respectively.
+Max Verstappen and Kimi Räikkönen started third and fourth respectively.
 Vettel would start 8th after Esteban Ocon received a 3 place grid penalty for ignoring red flags in Free Practice 3.

 Other noteworthy qualifying performances include Romain Grosjean qualifying 5th for Haas, and Brendon Hartley achieving his best ever starting position of 6th in his Toro Rosso.
 Hartley's teammate Pierre Gasly, lined up behind him in 7th.
 Daniel Ricciardo failed to set a time in Q2 due to power unit issues and started 15th as a result.
 The noteworthy incident of qualifying, apart from he rain, was Marcus Ericsson, who hit the Barriers in Q1 and brought out the red flag.

 Both Hamilton and Bottas, along with Grosjean, completed their fastest laps in Q2 on soft tires.
 As they progressed to Q3, they would start the race on softs.
 All other Q3 drivers qualified in Q2 on supersofts.
-Everybody who had a free choice of tire started on the softs, apart from Nico Hulkenberg who opted for the mediums.
+Everybody who had a free choice of tire started on the softs, apart from Nico Hülkenberg who opted for the mediums.